icco/locative.garden/pages/stories/trio.md

 ---

 As the sun sets, the city shivers.
-Everyone stops for a second to feel the tremor.
+Citizens stop for a second to feel the tremor.
 Deep underground, a bell is chiming.
 A deep resonate ring, slowly repeating, each time getting louder.

 The swordsman looks up from his beer, wondering what the sound is.
 He stands, leaving a payment on the table, waving to the owner, and leaves the pub.
 His ears are not great, but still, he feels pulled towards the sound.
 Downhill, towards the city center, he walks.
 Fixated on what he believes is the direct source of the noise and vibrations.